 Howard Behar, former president of Starbucks Coffee Company International, explained his Company’s purpose:

 “People first” is a good business strategy that startups, in particular, should consider adopting as a mantra.
 With the Best LLC Services Available at strategyplus.org providing the opportunity for new businesses to get going, sayings like this could easily help you develop the philosophy of your business.
+Not only does a business require operational efficiency to run smoothly but also a clever marketing strategy or mantra to lure people into becoming addicted to their product or service.
+Strategy planning could help your business develop the right goals and targets and help employees stay focused on what they are working on.
+Next comes strategy execution which could be vital for your company and could take your business to the roads of success if executed in the right direction.
+Just like people tasting Starbucks coffee for the first time.
 “People over profits” is a Starbucks cultural value.
 Can anyone buying a beverage, meal, or snack at Starbucks actually tell if people are valued more highly than coffee?
 Easily.
 When greeted upon entering the store, the customer is not pushed to select one beverage over another.
 Instead, the barista awaits the customer’s order and records the customer’s preferences on the cup along with the customer’s name.
 One personalized, customer-designed beverage coming up.
 If you are considering starting a coffee business and want to find out more about the suppliers who can help kickstart your business, it could be as easy as checking out sites like ironandfire.co.uk for more information.
 The more you know, the easier it will be when it comes to finalizing everything for your business.

 We in the life insurance industry help the unprepared plan for the unexpected.
 However, it very much seems we are in the life insurance business serving people, and not the people business serving preparedness.
 Whether you are employed by a carrier home office, a brokerage general agency, or are an independent financial professional, ask yourself these questions: